 2. APPLICABILITY

 2.1 These policies are applicable to all persons employed at NDSU and associated with NDSU through academic activities.
-These would include, but are not limited to faculty, adjunct faculty, research professors, lecturers, collaborators, staff, technicians, post-doctoral fellows, graduate, and undergraduate students, and volunteer assistants.
-However, allegations against graduate and undergraduate students which are course related will be handled under NDSU Policy 335: Code of Academic Responsibility and Conduct.
+These would include, but are not limited to faculty, adjunct faculty, research professors, lecturers, collaborators, staff, technicians, post-doctoral fellows, undergraduate students, and volunteer assistants.
+However, allegations against undergraduate students which are course related will be handled under NDSU Policy 335: Code of Academic Responsibility and Conduct.
+All allegations of misconduct against graduate students, whether course related or involving other aspects of scholarly and professional misconduct, will be handled under NDSU Policy 335.1: Code of Professional and Academic Responsibility and Conduct – Graduate Students.

 2.2 While this policy deals with internal allegations, any NDSU employee wanting to charge misconduct against an individual(s) outside the University must have discussed the allegations with the Department Chair, Dean and Provost before proceeding with such allegations.